Skip to main content

 Restrict Update Operation on Selected Fields

 You'll notice that we had set the importance field on votes as optional.
 This is to allow users to just up-vote an idea from the main list without opening a form.
 If they want to add importance or a description to their vote at a later point, we want to update their already existing vote.
-It should be easy to expose a materializer for this using Prisma's db.update helper and reduce to restrict changes to only those field.
+It should be easy to expose a function for this using Prisma's db.update helper and reduce to restrict changes to only those field.
 But we'll take this opportunity to explore the feature of the Prisma runtime to execute raw queries.

 import * as effects from "@typegraph/sdk/effects.js";